the fp is travel-by

 Driving to Belarus

 As long as you have the correct visa, entering Belarus by road is (in theory) relatively unrestricted.
-That said, due to long queues at border crossings, it can be a very time-consuming experience.
-For the more adventurous traveller, hitchhiking in Eastern Europe is still popular and commonly used – Belarus is no exception, but of course crossing any border in such a way should be entertained with due caution.
+That being said, due to long queues at border crossings, it can be a time-consuming experience, particularly if you are travelling between Belarus and Russia.

 Getting to Belarus by boat